Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Adaptive feature model and over-parameterized Gaussian sequence

 \subsubsection{Similar convergence rates}

-In Section \ref{subsection lc fix d}, we show the convergence rate results of the kernel gradient flow under the eigenvalue decay rate and the source condition assumptions.
-In this subsection, we demonstrate that under equivalent assumptions in the Gaussian sequence model, the gradient flow in the Gaussian sequence model \eqref{eq dynamic gsm} (or \eqref{eq def dynamic gsm}) has the same generalization error convergence rates.
+Section \ref{subsection lc fix d} gives convergence rates for kernel gradient flow under the eigenvalue decay rate and source condition assumptions.
+Under corresponding assumptions in the Gaussian sequence model, the gradient flow in \eqref{eq dynamic gsm}, or equivalently \eqref{eq def dynamic gsm}, has the same generalization error convergence rates.